Fishing ReportBee Lake - 3/19/2018 9:56:08 AM

 Look for fish to be moving shallower into 2 - 4 feet of water and preparing to spawn.
 Usually the smaller males move up first, then the larger females after.
 Try jigging around the cypress knees with minnows or jigs.
 Later this week and this weekend could be really good crappie fishing at Bee if the weather stays nice.

 Bass should be full of eggs and preparing to go on the bed soon.
 Try fishing spinnerbaits, flipping jig and pig combos near structure, or using swim baits or crankbaits near the cypress trees.
 Running all the way to the north end near the vegetation is often a good location to try.
 Look for fish to be between 3 and 6 feet deep.

 For catfish try tightlining on the bottom with nightcrawlers, cut bait, or other catfish baits, or try fishing trotlines along the shallow flats.
 If you can find a culvert with water flowing into the lake, try fishing there too....sometimes catfish tend to stack up near inflowing water.

-Bream fishing is still usually slow at during late winter.
+Bream fishing is still usually slow this time of year and will pick up in a month or two.
 Try using crickets around structure in 5 to 8 feet of water if you must, or just wait until later in the spring and summer.

-There is a $5 launch fee to use the ramp at Bee Lake.
+There is a $5 launch fee to use the only private ramp at Bee Lake.